 I love setting goals, challenging myself and improving, but isn’t it o.k, to run for the sake of running?
 I was so fixated and frustrated on the fact that I couldn’t keep track, that I somehow lost sight of the process of my run; the fresh, crisp air, the sound of my breath, the wind hitting my face, and the beauty that surrounded me.

 Then, it hit me.
-Perhaps my app, wasn’t meant to work.
-Perhaps, I needed to feel this frustration inside, and become conscious of why I was feeling so frustrated.
+Perhaps my app wasn’t meant to work.
+Perhaps, I needed to feel this frustration inside, and become conscious of wh I was feeling so frustrated.
 I have always loved the entire process of running.
 The run itself always brings me mental clarity.
 However, my frustration taught me that I was getting far too caught up in numbers.

-About twenty minutes into my run ( or so I thought), It felt good not doing math, and worrying about the time, distance and numbers.
+About twenty minutes into my run (or so I thought), It felt good not doing the math and worrying about the time, distance and numbers.
 It just felt good to run.
 So, next time you might be keeping track of numbers in your life, give your brain a mental math break, and just enjoy the process.
 Unless you work in finance, then take a break after work 😉